gkarat/event-guide-engine/cli/README.md

 2. Fetch latest version from upstream
 3. Show changelog
 4. Create backup branch
+5. Use git subtree to pull **only** `/app` directory changes from upstream
-5. Merge updates (preserving your config and media)
+6. Merge updates (preserving your config and media)

+**How subtree works:**

+- Only pulls changes from upstream's `/app` directory
+- Ignores `/cli`, root `README.md`, and other monorepo files
+- Clean merges without manual cleanup

 **Protected directories** (never touched by update):